Homemade Yeast Doughnuts

 - Place about half the dough on a lightly floured surface.

 - Using a well-floured doughnut cutter, cut the doughnuts and their holes out.
 Place doughnuts on wax paper.

 - Let rise uncovered for 30 minutes until soft and puffy to the touch.
 A slight skin will form, which will keep the doughnuts from absorbing too much oil.

 - Heat oil to a temperature of 365 degrees and lay paper towels on a cooling rack or cookie sheet.

 - Drop 2-3 doughnuts and holes into oil until golden brown on both sides (flip when one side is done).
 This may happen VERY quickly!

 - Remove and drain the doughnuts on the paper towels.

 - Honey Dip – Boil some honey in a pot.
 Quickly lay each side of the doughnut in the honey.
 Place on a cooling rack.

 - Cinnamon Sugar – Mix white sugar and just a bit of cinnamon.
 Toss doughnuts and their centers while warm.
 (My favorite!)

-- Chocolate – How about spreading some nutella on top of a warm donut?
+- Chocolate – How about spreading some chocolate spread on top of a warm doughnut?